 Due to the nature of the clinic there was very little need for infection control and prevention intervention although hand gel was available.
-However, we noticed that there was no hand washing facilities in the consultation rooms.
-Discussion with the registered manager indicated that the lease on the premises may not be extended next year due to redevelopment.
+However, we noticed that there were no hand washing facilities in the consultation rooms.
 The registered manager indicated that this would be a consideration when leasing new premises.